metadsl/metadsl/docs/index.rst

    :language: python

-Seperating the user facing API of your DSL its implementation enables other library authors to experiment with how it executes while preserving user expectations.
+Seperating the user facing API of your DSL from its implementation enables other library authors to experiment with how it executes while preserving user expectations.

-In this documentation we lay out some examples that `metadsl`, provide a roadmap, and lay out the motivation for this library.
+In this documentation we give some examples of using `metadsl`, provide a roadmap, and lay out the motivation for this library.

 .. toctree::